msveshnikov/allchat/README.md

 **Frontend (React MUI)**

-1. Replace `export const API_URL = process.env.NODE_ENV === "production" ? "https://allchat.online/api" : "http://localhost:5000";` in src/components/Main.js with your domain
-2. Build the Docker image by running the following command in the frontend directory:
+-   Build the Docker image by running the following command in the frontend directory:

 ```
 docker build -t allchat-frontend .